MichaelELeonard/Leaflet-Challenge/README.md

 <img src="Pics/USGS Feed.png" width="1148" height="681">

-Import and visualize the data by doing the following:
-Using Leaflet, create a map that plots all the earthquakes from your dataset based on their longitude and latitude.
+The data was imported and visualized with Leaflet with all the earthquakes from your dataset based on their longitude and latitude.
+Other maps attributes include:
-* Your data markers should reflect the magnitude of the earthquake by their size and the depth of the earthquake by color.
-Earthquakes with higher magnitudes should appear larger, and earthquakes with greater depth should appear darker in color.
+* The markers reflect the magnitude of the earthquake by their size and the depth of the earthquake by color.
+Earthquakes with higher magnitudes appear larger, and earthquakes with greater depth appear darker in color.
-* Include popups that provide additional information about the earthquake when its associated marker is clicked.
+* Popups include additional information about the earthquake when its associated marker is clicked.
-* Create a legend that will provide context for your map data.
+* The legend provides context for the map data.

+## Global View
 <img src="Pics/Earthquakes Global View.png" width="837" height="461">

+## Alaska View
 <img src="Pics/Earthquakes Alaska View.png" width="749" height="467">

+## Contiguous United States View
 <img src="Pics/Earthquakes US View.png" width="924" height="502">